 Tracking inventory automatically is a huge time saver.
 The IMS keeps records of the exact number of units of all the items you have on hand as well as their location and status (on order, in transit, in stock, etc.).
-Inventory levels are automatically updated in real time as purchased items arrive and sales through various channels occur (though it doesn’t mean you have to abandon your stock counting activities to match physical stock with your records and avoid discrepancies).
+Inventory levels are automatically updated in real time as purchased or returned items arrive and sales through various channels occur (though it doesn’t mean you have to abandon your stock counting activities to match physical stock with your records and avoid discrepancies).

 With real-time data sharing, you gain visibility into your inventory, save time locating needed items, and avoid disruptions, theft, and overselling.